Over 13 million Syrians need urgent assistance

 Since the violence started in 2011:

-- Around 8 million people in need of urgent aid live in the areas most affected by the violence, and are therefore hard to reach.
+- Nearly three million people live in besieged areas most affected by the violence and are therefore hard to reach with vital humanitarian aid.

-An estimated 6 million children have been affected by the war.
+The war has taken a disproportionate toll on children.
+An estimated six million children have been affected by the war.
 They are trying to survive under life-threatening conditions.
 Family homes have been destroyed; a growing number are living on the streets and have to find a way of getting food and clean water.

-2.7 million children are traumatised: they have witnessed violence and lost relatives and friends.
-Over two million children cannot go to school.
+Millions of children are traumatised: they have witnessed violence and lost relatives and friends.
+One in three children is out of school and over 30 per cent of schools are closed.
 Other activities that children took for granted, such as playing outside, are no longer possible.

 SOS Children's Villages in Syria

 Protection and care for children without parental care: The SOS Children's Villages Interim Care Centres in Damascus and Tartous care for unaccompanied and separated displaced children and for those who have lost their parents due to the war.
 We work hard to reunite families.
+We have helped around 300 children to be reunited with their families.
 But, if this isn't possible, the children stay in our care.

-Child-friendly Spaces: Children can recover from their daily stresses in the Child-friendly Spaces in Damascus and Tartous.
+Child-friendly Spaces: Children can recover from their daily stresses in the Child-friendly Spaces in Aleppo, Damascus and Tartous.
 We offer psychological help to traumatised children and do everything to ensure that boys and girls have some structure to their days.
-Over the past two years, we have had Child-friendly Spaces in Aleppo too.
-In April 2016, the heavy fighting forced us to shut the Child-friendly Space in Aleppo, but we continued to provide support through our mobile teams.

-Care in SOS-families: Children and young people live in SOS Children's Village Qodsaya in Damascus – this includes those who were evacuated from SOS Children's Village Aleppo in 2012.
-They have found a stable home here.
-In autumn 2016, the intensified fighting forced us to evacuate all the SOS families in Damascus: they moved to a safer location.
-A few weeks later, when it was once again safe, they were able to move back into the SOS Children's Village.
+Care in SOS-families: Children who have lost parental care live in SOS families in two programmes where SOS Children's Villages works in Damascus.
+Some children were evacuated from SOS Children's Village Aleppo in 2012 and found a stable home in Damascus.
 We are carefully monitoring the situation and making every effort to ensure the safety of the children and young people in our care.

 Website of SOS Children's Villages Syria